bgoonz/BGOONZ_BLOG_2.0/notes/articles/other-articles/github-search.md

     SEARCH_KEYWORD_1 SEARCH_KEYWORD_N QUALIFIER_1 QUALIFIER_N

-For example, if you wanted to search for all _repositories_ owned by `defunkt` that contained the word `GitHub` and `Octocat` in the README file, you would use the following query with the _search repositories_ endpoint:
+For example, if you wanted to search for all *repositories* owned by `defunkt` that contained the word `GitHub` and `Octocat` in the README file, you would use the following query with the *search repositories* endpoint:

     GitHub Octocat in:readme user:defunkt

-**Note:** Be sure to use your language's preferred HTML-encoder to construct your query strings.
+**Note:** Be sure to use your language’s preferred HTML-encoder to construct your query strings.
 For example:

     const queryString = 'q=' + encodeURIComponent('GitHub Octocat in:readme user:defunkt');

-See "[Searching on GitHub](chrome-extension://cjedbglnccaioiolemnfhjncicchinao/en/articles/searching-on-github)" for a complete list of available qualifiers, their format, and an example of how to use them.
-For information about how to use operators to match specific quantities, dates, or to exclude results, see "[Understanding the search syntax](chrome-extension://cjedbglnccaioiolemnfhjncicchinao/en/articles/understanding-the-search-syntax)."
+See “[Searching on GitHub](chrome-extension://cjedbglnccaioiolemnfhjncicchinao/en/articles/searching-on-github)” for a complete list of available qualifiers, their format, and an example of how to use them.
+For information about how to use operators to match specific quantities, dates, or to exclude results, see “[Understanding the search syntax](chrome-extension://cjedbglnccaioiolemnfhjncicchinao/en/articles/understanding-the-search-syntax).”

 ### [Limitations on query length](#limitations-on-query-length)